Art-of-Coding/bus/README.md

   // Publish a config update on the same pattern
-  // This will publish the word 'localhost' on topic devices/my-device/config/http/host return bus.Publish('configUpdated', { deviceId: 'my-device', keys: [ 'http', 'host' ] }, 'localhost')
+  // This will publish the word 'localhost' on topic devices/my-device/config/http/host return bus.publish('configUpdated', { deviceId: 'my-device', keys: [ 'http', 'host' ] }, 'localhost')
 }).then(() => {
   console.log('update published')